 Many of us reside in hard water areas, whether we know it or not.
 For those who prefer softer water, there are several consumer water softener systems available on the market which are designed to specifically treat hard water problems, in turn providing you and your homes occupants with water that is more enjoyable to bath and shower in and will even benefit your laundry routine.

 There are of course several orders of magnitude when it comes to quantifying hard water – but as a guide – anything above 60mg of magnesium and calcium will place your water supply into hard water territory.

 Reducing the hardness of your water is straightforward but it does require the purchase and installation of a suitable water softening system.
 And you’re in luck, because we have tested and reviewed the best water softeners that are currently available to buy, to assist and influence your purchasing decision over which type of water softener is right for your home.

 This model is suitable for households which feature a water supply that is classified as medium to very hard water, essentially making it suitable for every home if softer water is your goal.

 In addition, the Fleck 5600SXT Digital features a 12 GPM flow rate which a temporary peak limit of 28 GPM, making this water softener system suitable for households with up to 6 occupants without a drop in water pressure.

 We like the fact that this water softener is made in the USA with the construction of this model exhibiting an impressive level of build quality.
 Simply plumb the 5600SXT into your water supply and add salt to benefit from a reliable supply of soft water.

 Fleck have been nice enough to include a comprehensive set of instructions which are sufficient to see this water softener installed in no time at all with some basic plumbing skills.

-At this price range, we feel that the Fleck 5600SXT represents exceptional value for money and should be a serious consideration if you’re looking to purchase a new water softener system.
+At this price range, we feel that the Fleck 5600SXT represents exceptional value for money and should be a serious consideration if you’re looking to purchase a new water softener system in 2019.